Bonanza gold in Premier extension zones

 "The results from Silver Hill are very exciting," said White.

-Ascot says the northern part of the Premier property where Silver Hill is located hosts a volcanic-sedimentary contact similar to that which hosts the Eskay Creek deposit about 70 kilometers (40 miles) to the northwest.
+Ascot says the northern part of the Premier property where Silver Hill is located in an area with a volcanic-sedimentary contact similar to that which hosts the Eskay Creek deposit about 70 kilometers (40 miles) to the northwest.

 With the high-grade mineralization at Silver Hill appearing to extend over an extensive area, Ascot is "extremely keen to conduct further follow-up work in this area" during 2021.